Best Mobile Wallets 2024: Top 8 Wallets for Safe and Secure Crypto Storage

 The reason why Exodus is my top choice aside from the incredible customer support, the beautiful design and many features, the convenient in-app exchange options, and of course, the free pizza, is that Exodus took security to the next level while keeping it easy by forming a partnership and integration with the Trezor hardware wallet, making Exodus wallet suitable for even the most security-minded individuals.

-Coinomi- Best for rare Altcoin Support and NFTs
+Coinomi Crypto Wallet - Best for Rare Altcoin Support and NFTs

 In all that time, there have never been any known hacks or compromises of the wallet.
 With a track record that is that well established, users can be confident in the security of the wallet.
 Coinomi also has one of the largest user bases, being trusted by millions of people worldwide who enjoy using this wallet on both IOS and Android.

 Coinomi has no KYC or account verification needed to get started and they take privacy seriously with advanced privacy and anonymity features with the app being designed to have no IP address association, no identity linking, no transaction tracking and the Coinomi servers go as far as anonymising app download requests to keep the IP location of their users private.